akaashkasi/TetraVerse/README.md

 - Clone the branch labeled "sprint-3".

-- Open the GameRoom scene from the Scenes folder and make sure SnapManager is unselected.
+- Open the GameRoom scene from the Scenes folder.

 - Go to build settings and select only the "GameRoom," to build and run.
 This will then open into the game room.